scriptingislife/becksteadn.github.io/_posts/2019-07-12-the-full-guide-to-creating-an-alexa-skill-with-flask-ask.md

 #### Create a New Cloud9 Environment

 After clicking&nbsp;**Create Environment&nbsp;**give it a name and description.
 If you have a server you want to develop and/or host on, specify the user and host then add their public key to the authorized\_keys file.
 Otherwise, create a new EC2 Instance.
 The default t2.micro type should be fine for only hosting several skills.
-The cost-saving setting is useful during development, but is not necessary with the large amount of credit Amazon offers.
+The cost-saving setting is useful during development, but is not necessary with the large amount of credit Amazon offers and low cost of a t2.micro instance.
+When your skills are in production, turn cost-saving off.

 Review your settings and start the instance.

 ![](/uploads/versions/environment-details---x----749-762x---.png)